 Browsing Seiko’s Japan site, I stumbled upon this beautiful Credor Node J (Ref.
-GTWE896) ladies watch.
+GTWE896).
 Although powered by a quartz movement (albeit a very good one) and possibly offered only as a JDM model, the new timepiece teaches the major Swiss-based watchmakers a lesson or two about creating a watch, which is both elegant and discrete.

-As you may remember, the Japanese car makers conquered the North American and European markets using an avalanche of reliable, compact, fuel-sipping, cars that were giving their local competitors a run for their money.
-However, as time passed and Honda, Toyota and Nissan started to gradually move into higher price niches, their advantage became a liability since people expected their cars to be affordable, although very modest in terms of features and interior quality.
+As you may remember, the Japanese carmakers conquered the North American and European markets using an avalanche of reliable, compact, fuel-sipping, cars that were giving their local competitors a run for their money.
+However, as time passed and Honda, Toyota, and Nissan started to gradually move into higher price niches, their advantage became a liability since people expected their cars to be affordable, although modest in terms of features and interior quality.
 Nobody wanted to pay premium prices for a Toyota, even for a large one.

-The problem was solved quite elegantly: almost all major brands of Japanese origin have introduced at least one “premium” sub-brand, which is capable to compete even with such well-established monsters as Mercedes-Benz, Porsche and Cadillac.
+The problem was solved with the usual Japanese deceptive elegance: almost all major brands of Japanese origin have introduced at least one “premium” sub-brand, which is capable to compete even with such well-established monsters as Mercedes-Benz, Porsche, and Cadillac.

-Together with a pair of rose gold dauphine hands, the dial not only looks highly decorative, but is also very, um, Japanese; despite the technique being used was originally invented by the European artisans.
-Crafted from 18-carat rose gold, the angular body of the watch provides an impressive frame for the display.
+Together with a pair of rose gold dauphine hands, the dial not only looks highly decorative but is also very, um, Japanese; despite the technique being used was originally invented by the European artisans.
+Crafted from 18-karat rose gold, the angular body provides an impressive frame for the display.
 As usual, one can’t but notice the striking similarity between the case and the most famous Japanese edged weapon: the katana sword.

 Unlike many contemporary watches of European origin, the new Credor Node J is deliberately compact.
 According to the official specifications, the watch is less than 31 millimeters in length and just over 18 millimeters in width.
-Thanks for its compact, magnetically shielded Caliber 5A70 quartz movement, the body of the piece is also quite thin measuring only 6.4 mm in height.
+Thanks for the compact, magnetically shielded Caliber 5A70 quartz movement, the body is also thin measuring only 6.4 mm in height.

-The only thing that looks horrible about this watch is its price.
-On their web-site, the piece is offered at 840,000 JPY, which roughly converts into impressive $10,700 USD.
+The only thing that looks horrible about the Node J is its price.
+On their website, the piece is offered at 840,000 JPY, which roughly converts into an impressive $10,700 USD.
 Well, the watch is a hand-made masterpiece, after all.

 Build Quality: 5/5